whoopsjohnnie/mech/README.md

 # mech --help
 ```
     Usage: mech [options] <command> [<args>...]

+    Notes:
+        "mech" provides an easy way to control virtual machines.
+        An "instance" is a virtual machine.

     Options:
         -v, --version                    Print the version and exit.
         -h, --help                       Print this help.
         --debug                          Show debug messages.

     Common commands:
         box               manages boxes: add, list remove, etc.
-        destroy           stops and deletes all traces of the instances
+        destroy           stops and deletes all traces of the instance(s)
-        (down|stop|halt)  stops the instances
+        (down|stop|halt)  stops the instance(s)
         global-status     outputs status of all virutal machines on this host
-        init              initializes a new Mech environment by creating a Mechfile
+        init              initializes a new Mech environment (creates Mechfile)
         ip                outputs ip of an instance
-        (list|ls)         lists all available boxes
+        (list|ls)         lists instances
-        pause             pauses the instances
+        pause             pauses the instance(s)
-        port              displays information about guest port mappings
+        port              displays guest port mappings (not fully implemented)
-        provision         provisions the Mech machine
+        provision         provisions the instance(s)
-        ps                list running processes for an instance
+        ps                list running processes in guest
-        reload            restarts Mech machine, loads new Mechfile configuration
-        resume            resume a paused/suspended Mech machine
+        (resume|unpause)  resume paused/suspended instance(s)
-        scp               copies files to/from the machine via SCP
+        scp               copies files to/from an instance via SCP
         snapshot          manages snapshots: save, list, remove, etc.
-        ssh               connects to an instance via SSH
+        ssh               connects to an instance via SSH (or run a command)
-        ssh-config        outputs OpenSSH valid configuration to connect to the instances
+        ssh-config        outputs OpenSSH valid configuration to connect to instance
-        status            outputs status of the instances
-        suspend           suspends the instances
+        suspend           suspends the instance(s)
-        (up|start)        starts instances (aka virtual machines)
+        (up|start)        starts instance(s)
-        upgrade           upgrade the instances
+        upgrade           upgrade the instance(s) - vmware only

     For help on any individual command run `mech <command> -h`

-Example:
+    All "state" will be saved in .mech directory. (boxes and instances)

+    Examples:

+    Initializing and using a box from HashiCorp's Vagrant Cloud:

+        mech init bento/ubuntu-18.04
+        mech up
+        mech ssh

+    Having a problem with a command, add the "--debug" option like this:

-    mech up --help
+        mech --debug up
 ```

 # mech up --help
 ```
 % mech up --help
         Starts and provisions the mech environment.

         Usage: mech up [options] [<instance>]

         Notes:
            - If no instance is specified, all instances will be started.
            - The options (memsize, numvcpus, and no-nat) will only be applied
              upon first run of the 'up' command.
            - The 'no-nat' option will only be applied if there is no network
-     interface supplied in the box file.
+             interface supplied in the box file for 'vmware'.
+For 'virtualbox',
+             if you need internet access from the vm, then you will want to
+             use 'no-nat'.
+Interface 'en0' will be used for bridge.
            - Unless 'disable-shared-folders' is used, a default read/write
              share called "mech" will be mounted from the current directory.
-     (ex: '/mnt/hgfs/mech' on guest will have the file "Mechfile".)
+             '/mnt/hgfs/mech' on 'vmware' and '/mnt/mech' on 'virtualbox'
-     To change shared folders, modify the Mechfile directly.
+             To add/change shared folders, modify the Mechfile directly, then
+             stop/start the VM.
            - The 'remove-vagrant' option will remove the vagrant account from the
              guest VM which is what 'mech' uses to communicate with the VM.
              Be sure you can connect/admin the instance before using this option.
+             Be sure to check that root cannot ssh, or change the root password.

         Options:
                 --disable-provisioning       Do not provision
                 --disable-shared-folders     Do not share folders with VM
                 --gui                        Start GUI
-        --memsize 1024               Specify the size of memory for VM
+                --memsize 1024               Specify memory size in MB
                 --no-cache                   Do not save the downloaded box
                 --no-nat                     Do not use NAT network (i.e., bridged)
-        --numvcpus 1                 Specify the number of vcpus for VM
+                --numvcpus 1                 Specify number of vcpus
             -h, --help                       Print this help
             -r, --remove-vagrant             Remove vagrant user
 ```

 # Example using mech